[R.O. 1997 § 425.010; Ord. No. 207 § 1, 2-26-1996; Ord. No. 221 § 1, 4-8-1996; Ord. No. 1488 § 1, 2-25-2008]

 Nothing in this Section shall prevent prosecution of violations of this Chapter in the absence of, or in addition to, the issuance of a notice of violation.

-Violation of any provision of this Chapter shall be a misdemeanor punishable by a fine and imprisonment as set out in Section 100.140 of this Code.
+Violation of any provision of this Chapter shall be an offense punishable by a fine and imprisonment as set out in Section 100.140 of this Code.

 Application And Permit Fee.
 Application for a special use permit as required in Subsection (A) of this Section shall be made on a form provided by the City, which application shall contain information regarding the purpose, location, and the size of the proposed excavation and the approximate time work thereon will be commenced, and shall state the length of time applicant estimates will elapse from the commencement of the work until complete restoration of the surface.
 Each excavation shall require a separate special use permit.
 The fee for each special use permit shall be twenty dollars ($20.00).